LIMITED TIME OFFER

 Step 1- After signing in, go to your Airbnb profile Step 2- At the bottom of the page, go to the “Help” section Step 3- Select "Report a New Issue" under "Contact Us" to send us a message.
 Step 4- There is a space you’ll notice where you can mention a detailed justification for why the review should be taken down.

-What Happens If Your Airbnb Request To Remove A Negative Review Is Denied?
+What Happens If Your Airbnb Request to Remove a Negative Review Is Denied?

 Keep your emotions under check